wavefrontshaping/complexPyTorch/README.md

 A high-level toolbox for using complex valued neural networks in PyTorch.

+Before version 1.7 of PyTroch, complex tensor were not supported.
+The initial version of **complexPyTorch** represented complex tensor using two tensors, one for the real and one for the imaginary part.
+Since version 1.7, compex tensors of type `torch.complex64` are allowed, but only a limited number of operation are supported.
+The current version **complexPyTorch** use complex tensors (hence requires PyTorch version >= 1.7) and add support for various operations and layers.

 ## Complex Valued Networks with PyTorch

 Artificial neural networks are mainly used for treating data encoded in real values, such as digitized images or sounds.